grocsvs/grocsvs/README.rst

     }

 Where ``processes`` specifies the maximum number of separate jobs (1 processor per job) to allow. ``scheduler`` may be any of the clusters supported by `ipython-cluster-helper <https://github.com/roryk/ipython-cluster-helper>`_.
 Currently, these are Platform LSF ("lsf"), Sun Grid Engine ("sge"), Torque ("torque"), and SLURM ("slurm").

+Note that for SLURM clusters, the preferred batch submission method is using ``admiral``, which is installed by default with grocsvs.
+See the tumor-normal configuration in the examples directory.

 3. Run GROC-SVs